2025 demonstrations in support of Rodrigo Duterte: Overseas Filipino Workers zero remittance week (March 28 to April 4)

 Overseas Filipino Workers are organizing a protest called "zero remittance week" from March 28 to April 4 to show their disapproval of Duterte's arrest.
 Meanwhile, Presidential Spokesperson Claire Castro appealed to the OFW Duterte supporters to be "level-headed" and more "understanding" to the situation, as the Philippine government is only complying with its obligations to the international community.

 Boycott of Vice Ganda's endorsements

 On August 9, celebrity Vice Ganda held a concert at the Araneta Coliseum where he lampooned the Arrest of Rodrigo Duterte, his pre-election promise to ride a jetski to Scarborough Shoal in light of the South China Sea disputes using the recently trending "Nothing beats a Jet2 Holiday" meme.
 Supporters of Duterte reacted negatively, with calls to boycott endorsements of Vice Ganda including McDonald's.
 Representative Leila de Lima posted a picture of herself with McDonald's breakfast a few days later, referencing the meme.

+September 21

+Duterte supporters gathered at Liwasang Bonifacio, amid the flood control projects scandal in the Philippines, carrying Philippine flags with "Marcos Resign" protest signs.
+They calling for the resignation of President Bongbong Marcos, and headed to Mendiola, intending to move their rally to nearby Malacañang Palace, but halted their march due to the rioters from Baha sa Luneta along Recto.
+At EDSA, tense scene unfolded at the Trillion Peso March on EDSA when supporters of former president Rodrigo Duterte and Vice President Sara Duterte clashed with the anti-corruption protesters.

+November 17

+The Duterte-aligned groups, Reforma Filipina and Hakbang ng Maisug, said they respected the decision of INC organizers and instead moved their assembly to Liwasang Bonifacio, where they continued to rally over separate issues including flooding in Quezon City’s fifth district.